pflorezh/lab_vision/lab2_matlab/readme.md

 2. Try the diffente noise types, and save the noisy images to the repository (5 images)
 3. Try saving noisy images as jpg, what happens?

-    > Nothing visible, just the image with the added noise of each type.
+    > Nothing too visible, just the added noise seems less than before changing the format.

 ### Median filter